jacob-ian/deno_random_primes/readme.md

 // Check if candidate is a probable prime with 10 primality tests isProbablePrime(candidate) ? console.log("probable prime") : console.log("composite");
 ```
+### Notes
+The probability that a composite number is incorrectly classified as a prime number decreases with an increased number of primality tests such that:
+`P=(1/4)^tests`.

 ## License
 MIT License.